How Much Do Real Estate Agents Make in Georgia?

-One of the first questions most people have when they consider starting a career in real estate is, how much do agents and brokers make?
-The answer varies depending on where you work, but there are some statistics that can give you a better idea of how much real estate agents make in Georgia.
+One of the first questions most people have when they’re considering a career in real estate is: How much money am I going to make?
+Of course, the answer varies depending on where you work, but there are some statistics that can give you a better idea of how much real estate agents make in Georgia.

 Average Salary for Real Estate Agents in Georgia

-While that may seem low compared to some other states, it’s actually right in line with the average annual salary of all occupations in Georgia ($47,200).
-It’s also pretty good considering that the median home price in Georgia was just $166,900 in 2016 based on stats from ATTOM Data Solutions.
+While that may seem low compared to some other states, it’s actually right in line with the average annual salary for all occupations in Georgia ($48,280).
+It’s also pretty good considering that the median home price in Georgia was just $198,000 in Q3 of 2019, based on stats from ATTOM Data Solutions.

-Another thing to consider is that the average household income in Georgia is $51,244.
-That means the average real estate agent makes almost the same as two income earners in many households in the state.
+Another thing to consider is that the median household income in Georgia is $52,977.
+That means the average real estate agent makes almost as much as many two-income households in the state.

-Location within the state is a major factor.
-In the North Georgia Metropolitan Area, the average agent salary is $57,410.
-But down south in Valdosta, GA the annual income is $26,030 on average.
+Location within the state is a major factor in agent income.
+In the North Georgia nonmetropolitan area, the average agent salary is $68,770.
+But down south in Valdosta, the average annual income is $27,120.

 How Georgia Taxes Factor Into Agent Salary

 Taxes will also affect your income no matter what profession you choose.
-Georgia is one of the many states that charge income tax.
-This is in addition to the federal income tax and has to be accounted for when you’re budgeting throughout the year.
+Georgia is one of the many states that charge a state income tax in addition to the federal income taxes everyone must pay.

 How much you earn as a Georgia real estate agent depends on your niche, the commission split with your broker, the size of your referral network and how much you hustle.
 At the end of the day, you’re largely in control of your income so get out there and start generating leads!